Tinram/Linux-Utilities/README.md

 #### Sources: Ubuntu repo, GitHub, vendor websites.

-Simple alphabetical list (*Ctrl+F* everything) of 900+ useful Linux programs and packages - biased to my work, interests, and anticipated needs.
+Simple alphabetical list (*Ctrl+F* everything) of 900+ useful Linux programs and packages - somewhat biased to my work, interests, and anticipated needs.
 Compiled over a number of years from Linux magazines and web searches.

 ###### *List is less than 1/70th of the packages in the main Ubuntu repository.*